justinfreitag/the-living-framework/substance-of-expression.md

-# The Substance of Expression: Seeds of Meaning
+# Substance of Expression: Seeds of Meaning

 ### An Invitation